Evaluation and Review

 This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Australia license.

-Achieving value for money is a primary consideration in every procurement.
-Information and guidance on assessing value for money in procurement can be found here.
+Further information and guidance on assessing value for money in procurement can be found here.

 Resources for Evaluation and Review